orizens/orizens.com/src/pages/blog/2012-06-26-backbone-view-patterns-the-render-method.md

 One of the simplest uses of that kind of view is:

-The render method of the a simple TableView which doesn&#8217;t use a RowView for each row can be something like:
+The render method of the a simple TableView which doesn't use a RowView for each row can be something like:

 <pre class="brush:js">var TableView = Backbone.View.extend({